Departments

 Patient consent

 Andrology patients are asked to consent to their sample being used for training and quality assurance purposes.
-This request forms part of their pre-analysis questionnaire that is required to be completed and signed at the time of sample delivery.
+This request for consent forms part of their pre-analysis questionnaire that is required to be completed and signed at the time of sample receipt.

 Basic Semen Analysis & Vasectomy Reversal Tests

 • Semen specimen produced by masturbation only, collected into a sterile, non-toxic, pre-weighed, wide-mouthed clear plastic container provided by the laboratory with a hand written label.
-Note: Any lost fraction of sample can be recorded on the patient’s pre-analysis questionnaire (provided by the laboratory).
+Note: Any lost fraction of sample can be recorded on the patient’s pre-analysis questionnaire (questionnaire provided by the laboratory).

-• Non-toxic condoms may only be used for sample collection in exceptional circumstances, such as when it is evident that the patient has an inability to produce a sample by masturbation and only after the GP has discussed these circumstances with the laboratory prior to the patient booking a sample delivery appointment.
+• Non-toxic condoms may only be used for sample collection in exceptional circumstances, such as when it is evident that the patient has an inability to produce a sample by masturbation and only after the GP has discussed these circumstances with the laboratory prior to the patient booking an appointment.

 • Patients will be recommended to produce their samples on-site in the available onsite production room facility available at both NNUH and QEHKL in order to ensure their sample is tested within 60 minutes.
 Samples produced at home must be delivered well within 60 minutes of production, ideally at 30 minutes’ post sample production so the start time of analysis can commence within 60 minutes in accordance with the WHO Guidelines.